-point Slide one finger on the touchpad (1) to place the pointer (4) on an item or object. click Press the left button (2) once. double-click Press the left button twice. right-click Press the right button (3) once.
-In many applications, this action displays a shortcut menu. drag Slide one finger while pressing the left button. scroll Move your finger along the right edge of the touchpad to scroll vertically.
-Move your finger along the bottom to scroll horizontally.
-(The scroll function is available only with applications that support a touchpad scroll feature.)
+click Pr double-click Pr right-click Pr drag Sli scroll M double-click Pright-click Primodrag Sli Slide one finger on the touchpad (1) to place the pointer (4) on an item or object. right-click Pr modrag Sli scroll M Press the left button (2) once. drag Sli scroll M Press the left button twice. scroll M Press the right button (3) once.
+In many applications, this action displays a shortcut menu. fir Slide one finger while pressing the left button. wi Move your finger along the right edge of the touchpad to scroll vertically.
+Move your finger along the bottom to scroll horizontally (the scroll function is available only with applications that support a touchpad scroll feature).

-Using the Jog Dial[TM]
+Using the Jog DialTM

-Your computer is equipped with a Jog Dial[TM] (1) located between the right and the left touchpad buttons of your computer.
-You can turn (2) or / and press (3) the Jog Dial[TM] to scroll the window, select an application, adjust the internal speaker volume, etc.
+Your computer is equipped with a Jog DialTM (1) between the right and the left buttons of your computer.
+You can turn (2) or / and press (3) the Jog DialTM to scroll the window, select a software, adjust the internal speaker volume, etc.

-The Jog Dial[TM] window can always be displayed on the screen.
+The Jog DialTM window is always displayed on the screen.
 This window has two modes: Launcher mode or Guide mode.